This page provides information concerning the following:

 Project Team Information

-The project team for the coastal flood risk study effort in Alabama is composed of skilled professionals from the following organizations:
+The project team for the coastal flood risk study effort in Alabama includes skilled professionals from the following organizations:

 The project team for the Alabama coastal flood risk study effort is working closely with the project team for the flood risk study for the Northwest Florida Study Area (2009 Study) because the coastal engineering analyses cover the two counties in Alabama and six affected counties in northwest Florida.
-Please see the Northwest Florida Study Area (2009 Study) page for additional information.
+Please visit the Infoirmation for Northwest Florida Study Area (2009 Study) page for additional information.

 Back to top

 The fact sheets below are pertinent to the processing of the coastal flood risk study for Baldwin and Mobile Counties.
 Two fact sheets have been developed for each topic.
 One version is more technical and geared for engineers and floodplain managers.
 The other version is less technical and geared for a more general audience, including elected officials, homeowners, and business owners.

 - Comparisons of FEMA Coastal Model Data with Data from Other Coastal Models and Tidal Gages: Information for Elected Officials, Homeowners, and Business Owners, August 2014 (PDF)